craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/NE Travel Table.md

 5 | Native Fauna | Allies
 6 | Empty Space | Opportunity

 How many?
 How big is it / are they?
 How badly do they need it?
-Why is that interesting to the players and their c
+Why is that interesting to the players and their characters?

+#### Native Fauna